phac-nml/irida/doc/user/administrator/troubleshooting/pipelines/index.md

 ---
 layout: default
-search_title: "Troubleshooting IRIDA"
+search_title: "Troubleshooting IRIDA Pipelines"
-description: "A troubleshooting guide for common issues in IRIDA."
+description: "A troubleshooting guide for common pipeline issues in IRIDA."
 ---

-# Troubleshooting Guide
+# Troubleshooting Pipelines Guide
 {:.no_toc}

-This document describes common issues with IRIDA and how to resolve them.
+This document describes common issues with IRIDA pipelines and how to resolve them.

 * This comment becomes the table of contents
 {:toc}

-# 1. Analysis Pipeline Errors

  When encountering an analysis pipeline error, the first step to troubleshooting is to figure out what sort of error was encountered.
 There are two types of errors that can occur: error with detailed information, and error with no detailed information.

+# 1. Types of IRIDA job errors

 ## 1.1.
-Types of IRIDA job errors

-### 1.1.1.
 Error with detailed information

 This occurs when one of the Galaxy tools in the workflow reported an error and will show up with the status **Error** and a question mark **?** for more details.
 The stderr/stdout of the tool will be available in the preview.